REANNZ/etcbd-public/README.md

 the other setup scripts).
 This script pushes a small set of predefined visualizations and dashboards into the Metrics tool (the Kibana web application).
-The only environment variable this script depends on is `LOCAL_COUNTRY`: to propagage a change to this variable, it is necessary to first restart the containers (`docker-compose up -d`), then re-run the setup script.
+The only environment variables this script depends on are `LOCAL_COUNTRY` and `LOCAL_INST`: to propagage a change to these variable, it is necessary to first restart the containers (`docker-compose up -d`), then re-run the setup script.

 ## Installing proper SSL certificates for Metrics tools